 There’s a different solution, especially if you’re using OpenStreetMaps-related maps engine.
 It’s called Nominatim and basically it’s the OSM searching engine with open web API.

 Before starting, it’s important to remark that I’m going to focus on the most important areas only.
-So if you’re looking for working example you can take a look at the GitHub repository I provided.
+So if you’re looking for a working example you can take a look at the GitHub repository I provided.

 Okay, so let’s begin with basic Angular app initialization and map library (Leaflet) integration.

 In order to do it, please take a look at this post it covers all the initial steps we will need to do.